Fekinox/rigged/rigged.md

 All VIT skills cost VP.

 * VIT-VIT: **RECOVER**
   * Restore a little health.
+Costs 1 VP.
-  * ROLLOVER: 12
+  * ROLLOVER: 13
   * HIT: +2 HP to user.
   * MISS: -2 VIT next turn.

 * VIT-STR: **STRENGTH DANCE**
-  * An exciting dance that boosts STR.
+  * A thrilling dance that boosts STR.
 Costs 2 VP.
-  * ROLLOVER: 12
+  * ROLLOVER: 15
-  * HIT: STR +2 to user/target, or +1 to user and one target.
+  * HIT: +2 STR to user, +1 STR to user and target, or +2 STR to target
   * MISS:

 * VIT-SPD: **SPEED DANCE**
-  * Has a chance to deflect ranged attacks.
+  * An exciting dance that boosts SPD.
+Costs 2 VP.
-  * ROLLOVER: 13
+  * ROLLOVER: 15
-  * HIT: -1 incoming PHYS damage; 1 PHYS damage to range attackers
+  * HIT: +2 SPD to user, +1 SPD to user and target, or +2 SPD to target
   * MISS:

 * VIT-DEF: **DEFENSE DANCE**
-  * TBD.
+  * A thumping dance that boosts DEF.
+Costs 2 VP.
   * ROLLOVER: 14
-  * HIT: Minor Stun to attacker. -2 incoming PHYS damage.
+  * HIT: +2 DEF to user, +1 DEF to user and target, or +2 DEF to target
   * MISS: Lose turn; -1 SPD next turn.

 * VIT-INT: **ELEMENTAL BOOST**